Understanding Dental Crown Materials: A Comprehensive Guide

 • Not as durable as permanent crowns

-• May not fit as precisely
+• May not fit as expected

 • Can be less aesthetically pleasing